invisibleroads/noccn/README.rst

 Some scripts require that you point them to a model snapshot or a snapshot directory, using the `-f` argument.

+Be sure to specify the location of the cuda-convnet repository.

+  export CUDA_CONVNET=$VIRTUAL_ENV/opt/cuda-convnet

 ccn-train
 ~~~~~~~~~